kyma-project/kyma/docs/04-operation-guides/security/sec-03-authorization-in-kyma.md

 ### Cluster-wide authorization

-Roles in Kyma are defined as ClusterRoles and use the Kubernetes mechanism of aggregation which allows you to combine multiple ClusterRoles into a single ClusterRole.
+Roles in Kyma are defined as ClusterRoles and use the Kubernetes mechanism of aggregation, which allows you to combine multiple ClusterRoles into a single ClusterRole.
 Use the aggregation mechanism to efficiently manage access to Kubernetes and Kyma-specific resources.

 >**NOTE:** Read the [Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#aggregated-clusterroles) to learn more about the aggregation mechanism used to define Kyma roles.